juanitogan/flame/example/README.md

 DOS: `rmdir /s test`

 If still have trouble with the extremely troublesome Android Studio, try going to File > Project Structure... and fixing any problems found.
 (Possible warning here as I have had trouble with things breaking while fixing.)
 Also, from "run" dropdown on the toolbar, select Edit Configurations... to resolve any other problems with identifying which example to run.

-If you get a message during compile about `path_provider` or `PathProviderPlugin.java`, it seems you can ignore it.
-It goes away for me with later compiles.